David Menestres is a time terrorist currently working towards a gravitational poetics of the double bass.

 waveform alphabet is a publishing concern.

 Polyorchard is a language.
 Or a virus.
-Currently dead either way.
+Dead either way.

-David/Tamarisk/OS/etc is/was/will be available for concerts, lectures, workshops, and other forms of interactions throughout time and space.
+David is/was/will be available for concerts, lectures, workshops, and other forms of interactions both on and off planet.
 Get in touch.

 “Serene and unhurried, but somehow also full of sturm and howl, scree/n is a perfect metaphor for our age’s listless anxiety, our ceaseless striving to make sense and beauty out of accumulated sensory inputs.” – Jennifer Kelly, Dusted (December 22, 2023)